Ultimatum (The Office): Synopsis

-Michael Scott (Steve Carell) anticipates news regarding the status of Holly Flax (Amy Ryan) and A.J.'s (Rob Huebel) relationship, after Holly's ultimatum that A.J. propose to her by the end of the year.
+Michael Scott anticipates news regarding the status of Holly Flax and A.J.'s relationship, after Holly's ultimatum that A.J. propose to her by the end of the year.
 To prepare for either outcome, Michael fills a "happy box" with celebration treats and a "sad box" with consolation items, as well as two videos of himself to be used to calm himself down should he get too excited or too depressed.
 When Michael sees no ring on Holly's finger, he is at first ecstatic, and launches into celebration in his office.
 When he approaches Holly to talk, however, Holly receives a phone call from A.J., during which she tells him she loves him.
-Michael finds out later, through Phyllis Vance (Phyllis Smith) and Erin Hannon (Ellie Kemper), that Holly caved on the ultimatum and that she and A.J. are still together.
+Michael finds out later, through Phyllis Vance and Erin Hannon, that Holly caved on the ultimatum and that she and A.J. are still together.

-Pam Halpert (Jenna Fischer), inspired by the cheerful office administrator from Vance Refrigeration, puts up a New Year's Resolution board in the office so everyone can post their resolutions.
-These include Michael resolving to floss, Kevin Malone (Brian Baumgartner) resolving to eat more vegetables, Ryan Howard (B. J. Novak) resolving to "live life like it's an art project," and Creed Bratton (Creed Bratton) resolving to do a cartwheel.
-When Dwight Schrute (Rainn Wilson) reveals his resolution is to "meet a loose woman", he goes out on the town along with fellow single men Darryl Philbin (Craig Robinson) and Andy Bernard (Ed Helms), in the hopes of meeting some women.
+Pam Halpert, inspired by the cheerful office administrator from Vance Refrigeration, puts up a New Year's Resolution board in the office so everyone can post their resolutions.
+These include Michael resolving to floss, Kevin Malone resolving to eat more vegetables, Ryan Howard resolving to "live life like it's an art project," and Creed Bratton resolving to do a cartwheel.
+When Dwight Schrute reveals his resolution is to "meet a loose woman", he goes out on the town along with fellow single men Darryl Philbin and Andy Bernard, in the hopes of meeting some women.
 Darryl suggests they try a bookstore, actually wanting to fulfill his own resolution to "read more" by purchasing an e-book reader.

 Still upset about Holly, Michael interrupts Pam's resolution-board meeting to chastise his employees for giving up on their resolutions, taking out his frustration on Kevin by force-feeding him broccoli as well as berating Creed for not attempting a cartwheel.
 Holly sees the parallel Michael is making between these abandoned resolutions and her own abandoned ultimatum, and abruptly leaves the room, visibly upset.
 Michael attempts to apologize to Holly, but she declines to talk.
 Michael has her join Kevin and Creed in his office so he can apologize to the two of them, simultaneously apologizing to Holly indirectly.
 Holly is later caught by the cameras telling A.J. that she wants to take a break from their relationship at least until she returns to Nashua.

 As the new year's resolutions get out of hand, Pam tosses the resolution board into a dumpster, saying she has learned her lesson.